 - How is this medicine expected to work?

 Hair loss seen in alopecia totalis is thought to be caused by cells of the immune system (body’s own defence mechanism against infection and disease) attacking the hair follicles.
-Diphenylcyclopropenone can act as local irritant and trigger local sensitization, which is an allergic reaction to itself.
+Diphenylcyclopropenone can act as local irritant and trigger local sensitisation, which is an allergic reaction.
 By doing this, it is thought to mount an immune response and produce populations of immune cells that oppose the action of the autoreactive cells that destroy hair loss.
 This way it is thought to allow hair growth locally.
 This assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.

 - What is the stage of development of this medicine?

-Diphenylcyclopropenone was not authorised anywhere worldwide for alopecia totalis or designated as orphan medicinal product elsewhere for this condition, at the time of submission.
+Diphenylcyclopropenone was not authorised anywhere worldwide for alopecia totalis or designated as an orphan medicinal product elsewhere for this condition, at the time of submission.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 16 May 2006 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;